 The Best 7 Things To Do Solo In Dublin

 Personally, when traveling alone, there’s a sense of being less lonely surrounded by other people.
-Each of these is not only fun to explore but filled with something unique and also around others.
+Each of these is not only fun to explore but is also filled with something unique and around others.

 One // Take a tour to the Cliffs of Moher

 This was the highlight of my trip and why I’m making it the first one.
-Tons of tour companies will take you directly to the Cliff of Moher but the one I chose also stopped in Galway and had commentary on the whole countryside.
-This tour was a full bus and I was able to find another solo traveler to explore the day with!
+Tons of tour companies will take you directly to the Cliffs of Moher, but the one I chose also stopped in Galway and had commentary on the whole countryside.
+This tour was a full bus, and I was able to find another solo traveler to explore the day with!

 Two // Guinness Storehouse Experience